 Restaurant Martin Wishart has held its star since 2001 and serves some of the best food in the world.
 Tasting menus starts from £85, and lunch from Tuesday - Friday starts at £32.

 Home to Hearts and Hibernian, make sure you catch a match during your time in Edinburgh.
 If rugby is more your thing, you may be lucky enough to see a match at Murrayfield Stadium.

 Drink like there is no tomorrow

-If there is one thing Edinburgh does not lack it is great watering holes.
-Of course, there are the generic chain pubs found in most cities; but if you want to have an authentic experience, check out a few of the original and best pubs.
+If there is one thing Edinburgh does not lack, it is great watering holes.
+Of course, there are the generic chain pubs found in most cities, but if you want to have an authentic experience, check out a few of the original and best pubs.
 The Doric is described as "Edinburgh's oldest gastro-pub", and we're not ones to argue, the building itself was built in the 17th Century, then adapted for its current purpose in the 18th Century.

 Of course, maybe you want to mix your pleasures?
 Here's a list of supposedly-haunted Edinburgh pubs which will give you added chills as you enjoy a tipple.
 Watch out for The Imp at Whistlebinkies Live Music Bar - what a mischief maker!